Solomon's Temple: Worship

 According to the majority of biblical scholars, Asherah was Yahweh's consort, and she was worshipped alongside Yahweh.
 This is disputed by a significant minority, who maintain that the asherah in the Temple was a wooden pole, rather than a statue.
 Although originally a symbol of the goddess, the asherah is argued to have been adopted as a symbol of Yahweh.
-According to Richard H. Lowery, Yahweh and Asherah headed a pantheon of other Judean gods that were worshipped at the temple.
+According to Richard Lowery, Yahweh and Asherah headed a pantheon of other Judean gods that were worshipped at the temple.